-Responsible for providing expertise and guidance to field offices construction bridge projects.
+Responsible for providing expertise and guidance to field offices' bridge projects.
 Its responsibilities include:

-- Development of unique project specifications for complex structure construction. - Coordination with field offices and other stakeholders to ensure initial quality of structure construction. - Modeling of structure stability during staged construction and overall constructability recommendations. - Modeling of construction and permanent stresses, and providing recommendations on structural detailing, materials, and workmanship on bridge construction projects. - Shop inspection and compliance with specifications for fabricated structural steel and precast, prestressed concrete bridge components. - Assistance in the administration of construction projects on large, complex, and moveable bridges.
+- Development of unique project specifications for complex structure work. - Coordination with field offices and other stakeholders to ensure initial quality of structure construction. - Modeling of structure stability during staged work and overall constructability recommendations. - Modeling of construction and permanent stresses, and providing recommendations on structural detailing, materials, and workmanship on bridge projects. - Shop inspection and compliance with specifications for fabricated structural steel and precast, prestressed concrete bridge components. - Assistance in the administration of projects on large, complex, and moveable bridges.